Game of Thrones creator, George R. R. Martin shared this analogy in an interview. He’s quoted as saying:

 - You may dump the whole project because you don’t think you can succeed in getting the grant.

-- Outlining becomes a new form of procrastination—you spend weeks or months on researching, feel like you’re not done yet, so you keep outlining and then have no time to do the actually writing, or have to rush to get the grant written and meet your deadline in the end.
+- Outlining becomes a new form of procrastination—you spend weeks or months on researching, feel like you’re not done yet, so you keep outlining and then have no time to do the actual writing, or have to rush to get the grant written and meet your deadline in the end.

 - Writing can feel stiff when making decisions for the sake of an outline.